 There’s still a real shortage of travel writers of colour in the mainstream media, with the industry often feeling like an Old Boy’s Club.
 As a black female freelance journalist, I’m often ignored by editors entirely when I pitch, or commissioned to write about how travel intersects with my identity.

 But travel writers should be allowed to cover the unbridled joys of travel, too – to write about sunsets that stayed imprinted on their mind forever, the street food that keeps them coming back for more…

-The industry is composed of agents and brands who have routinely ignored travellers of color.
+The industry is composed of agents and brands who have routinely ignored travellers of colour.
 Yet black consumers are expected to range far and wide in 2022.
-Pre-pandemic, black travelers spent $109.4 billion on travel globally in 2019 – so just think what this year, with all that renewed appetite and suppressed demand, could bring.
+Pre-pandemic, black travellers spent $109.4 billion on travel globally in 2019 – so just think what this year, with all that renewed appetite and suppressed demand, could bring.

 I’ve had so many incredible experiences – from a solo writing retreat in Bali to samba dancing in Rio

 I’ll continue to write and share content, because I love connecting with other people and showing the world that black women love to travel solo, too.
 I have too many incredible solo-travel experiences to recount.